SpritzMoon Crypto Token Trading 0.3% Lower Over Last 7 Days (Spritzmoon)

-SpritzMoon Crypto Token (Spritzmoon) traded 0.4% lower against the US dollar during the 24 hour period ending at 20:00 PM ET on April 18th.
-Over the last week, SpritzMoon Crypto Token has traded 0.3% lower against the US dollar.
-One SpritzMoon Crypto Token token can now be bought for $0.0000 or 0.00000000 BTC on major exchanges.
-SpritzMoon Crypto Token has a total market capitalization of $24.92 million and approximately $1,093.31 worth of SpritzMoon Crypto Token was traded on exchanges in the last day.
+SpritzMoon Crypto Token (Spritzmoon) traded 0.6% lower against the US dollar during the 24 hour period ending at 19:00 PM E.T. on April 19th.
+SpritzMoon Crypto Token has a market capitalization of $24.90 million and $1,144.17 worth of SpritzMoon Crypto Token was traded on exchanges in the last day.
+In the last week, SpritzMoon Crypto Token has traded 0.3% lower against the US dollar.
+One SpritzMoon Crypto Token token can currently be purchased for $0.0000 or 0.00000000 BTC on major cryptocurrency exchanges.

 SpritzMoon Crypto Token Token Profile

 SpritzMoon Crypto Token (Spritzmoon) is a Binance Smart Chain (BSC) token that uses the 0x6fC39AC154cfd20F1951A2823Abab7ec471B783a hashing algorithm.
-Its genesis date was June 15th, 2021.
-The official message board for SpritzMoon Crypto Token is info-71194.medium.com.
+It was first traded on June 15th, 2021.
+SpritzMoon Crypto Token’s official message board is info-71194.medium.com.
+The Reddit community for SpritzMoon Crypto Token is https://reddit.com/r/spritzmoon and the currency’s Github account can be viewed here.
 The official website for SpritzMoon Crypto Token is www.spritzmoon.net.
-The Reddit community for SpritzMoon Crypto Token is https://reddit.com/r/spritzmoon and the currency’s Github account can be viewed here.
 SpritzMoon Crypto Token’s official Twitter account is @spritzmoon and its Facebook page is accessible here.

 According to CryptoCompare, “SpritzMoon Crypto Token (spritzmoon) is a cryptocurrency launched in 2021and operates on the BNB Smart Chain (BEP20) platform.
 SpritzMoon Crypto Token has a current supply of 0.
-The last known price of SpritzMoon Crypto Token is 0.00002545 USD and is up 0.84 over the last 24 hours.
-It is currently trading on 2 active market(s) with $1,180.28 traded over the last 24 hours.
+The last known price of SpritzMoon Crypto Token is 0.0000253 USD and is down -0.61 over the last 24 hours.
+It is currently trading on 2 active market(s) with $1,089.62 traded over the last 24 hours.
 More information can be found at https://www.spritzmoon.net/.”

 Receive News & Updates for SpritzMoon Crypto Token Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for SpritzMoon Crypto Token and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.